fdonnet/dapper-sql-generator/README.md

 **Based on your tables definition and your generator configuration:**
 - Generate all the standard stored procedures
-- Generate all the C# entities
+- Generate all the base C# entities
-- Generate the data access layer
+- Generate the base data access layer

 ## Limitations
 A lot....... (but you can help!)